codetann/pixels-portfolio/README.md

 ## About

 This project uses localstorage to store the photos that the user has favorited.
-Allows the user to favorite and delete those photos.

 Optimized for both desktop and mobile browsers.

-There is currently not server side rendering, when refreshing or going back there might be some issues with react router saying the page is unavailable.
+Currently redesigning UI.

 ### Link